Me and My Dogs

 Like many people, it was my first dog Poppy, a typical Springer Spaniel, that led to my interest in training.
 At 3 years old she was that cliche problem dog, no recall, pulled on a lead, barked for attention and launched herself at everyone for fuss.
 I needed to do something, but was worried we'd be kicked out of an obedience class!
 We tried agility instead, Poppy's behaviour quickly improved and I was hooked on training.

-Florrie is my 4 year old Border Collie who is an absolute dream to train and compete with.
+Florrie is my 5 year old Border Collie who is an absolute dream to train and compete with.
 Not because she's easy or successful, but because she loves it so much.
 She's a massive challenge, with heaps of potential but she thinks and moves far quicker than I do, and loses her mind quickly so our training is very much about me getting my timing right, while working on her arousal levels.
 I've also been working through severe noise phobia and hormonal issues with her which have affected her ability to train and even to enjoy walks at times.
 But even when we go through long spells with no results to shout about she is still so much fun to work with.
-Florrie is Grade 4 in agility and made the Agility 4 All and the FAB finals in 2024, she's novice in CHUK hoopers, and is working at Level 8 in Scentwork UK.
+Florrie is one win from Grade 5 in agility and made the Agility 4 All and the FAB finals in 2024, she's novice in CHUK hoopers, and is working at Level 8 in Scentwork UK.

 What Do I Do?